This article describes custom callback creation steps.

 - Click on the Device type tab.

-- In the Name column, choose the Device type that you want to create your callback for.
+- Click on the name of the Device type that you want to create your callback for.

-- Click on Callbacks on the left side menu.
+- Click on Callbacks on the left-hand side menu.

-- Click on the New button, located on the upper right side of the screen.
+- Click on the New button, located on the upper-right part of the screen.

 - Choose Custom Callback.